jeckersb/bootc/docs/src/experimental-composefs.md

 The composefs backend is an experimental alternative storage backend that uses [composefs-rs](https://github.com/containers/composefs-rs) instead of ostree for storing and managing bootc system deployments.

 **Status**: Experimental.
 The composefs backend is under active development and not yet suitable for production use.
-The feature is currently gated behind the `composefs-backend` compile-time feature flag, which in current git main is enabled by default.
+The feature is always compiled in as of bootc v1.10.1.

 ## Key Benefits